 - reading an appropriate type of an evidenced-based reading book

 In the early literacy phase, texts should be brief (100-200 words) and at an age-appropriate level that allows for approximately 95% correct reading.
 Reading books should initially be decodable to support the student’s emerging phonic knowledge.
-As skill develops, so should the ranges of books students should be reading.
-For further reading about how decodable reading books function within the PLD process, see this article.
+As reading skills develop, the range of books students read should develop accordingly.
+For more information about how decodable reading books function within the PLD process, see this article.

 If your school has limited decodable reading books and mostly whole-language non-evidence-based readers, the precious and limited decodable books can still be sent home.
 The decodable readers will need to be read and re-read by students multiple times (up to four rereads).

 For schools with adequate stock of decodable junior primary reading books, CR is likely to be the more suitable option (provided that the reading material is appropriate and matches the student’s phonic and decoding ability).
-PLD recommends the presentation of the Early Reading Screen located in the following Screening & Tracking Manuals to determine the type of reading material your students require.
+PLD recommends the presentation of the Early Reading Screen located in the PLD Screening & Tracking Manuals to determine the type of reading material your students require.

 When students are learning to read aloud, they must receive immediate feedback on any errors they make to ensure learning is maximised.
 Feedback has been identified in the research as critical to the development of reading fluency.
 For example, The National Reading Panel (2000) found repeated reading with feedback was superior to repeated reading alone.
 If a student is making too many mistakes, the reading material may be too hard.